Ligature Fonts

 Article summary

-Ligature fonts are not supported by the Lasernet EMF driver and PDF Engine.
-They must be turned off for your Microsoft Office 2010 ® document before printing it to the Lasernet Print Capture and using it as an overlay in the Lasernet Form Editor.
+Ligature fonts are not supported by Lasernet EMF driver and PDF Engine.
+You must turn them off for your Microsoft Office 2010 document before printing it to the Lasernet Print Capture and using it as an overlay in the Lasernet Form Editor.

-Ligature fonts, transferred to glyphs, can look like this:
+Ligature fonts, transferred to glyphs, can look as follows:

-From Windows 7 ® and 2008, a range of new standard fonts have been introduced where, some of them include ligatures fonts.
+From Windows 7 and 2008, a range of new standard fonts have been introduced, some of which include ligature fonts.

-If ligatures fonts are not turned off before the Overlay is created, the result is missing characters in the output document.
+If ligature fonts are not turned off before the Overlay is created, the output document will be missing characters.

 1. Select the text string containing the ligatures and then navigate to Home > Fonts > General Settings.